 Begging to hurry.
 Full of anticipation of chocolate.
 Totally in the moment.
 Wanting my attention.
 Having a hard time getting along.
 Getting restless after being strapped in a five-point harness.

 As we walked to our car, I thought of how we often expect our children act like adults.
 I thought of the unreasonable expectations we often have of our children – on the playground, at the dinner table, after a long summer day of swimming.

 I thought of how children are doing what we adults want to really be doing!

 Delighting in the moment.
 Speaking the raw truth.
 Wanting to know we matter.
 Wanting attention from our dear ones.
 Or, wanting to eat the whole chocolate donut without guilt.

 That day, I found myself allowing my two little ones to just “do what kids do” without getting worked up over the stuff that doesn’t really matter.

 I found myself giving myself permission to “do as kids do” and delight in a summer Sunday morning at our neighborhood pool.
 We walked on our hands in the baby pool, dove for rings in the big pool, and whined about “adult swim break.”
 I went to bed knowing I matter – to these two little ones.
 And I gently kissed my two little ones, hoping they knew in their bones how much they matter to me.

 Lisa is a mom, mindfulness coach, psychotherapist, and yoga teacher.
 Her passion is inspiring folks to live with a deeper sense of delight, compassion, and connection in their everyday lives.
 She blogs here: http://www.barefootbarn.wordpress.com.
 Her website is: http://www.barefootbarn.com .

-Beautiful souls, how do you let your kids and loved ones know that they matter?
+Beautiful souls, how do you let your kids and loved ones what they do and who they are matters?